 Music as Image and Metaphor brings together forty-one works by twenty-eight artists from the Kentler Flatfiles (Brooklyn, NY) focused on the theme of music.
 The theme of music-as-image includes works that were directly inspired by or are illustrative of sound art, while the image-as-metaphor theme encompasses a diverse group of works that, directly or indirectly, reflect the structure and artistic goals of musical composition and improvisation.
 As an incentive to the viewer to pursue these rich connections more deeply, the exhibition also includes a suite of one-minute musical responses to each graphic work, specially created for the installation at the Bartlett Center.
 Some of the connections are direct and clear, others poetic or even fanciful.
 Whatever the connection, this exhibition celebrates the ongoing dance between the visual and the aural that is hundreds, if not thousands, of years old.

-The Kentler Flatfiles are an essential element of Kentler International Drawing Space since its founding in 1990.
-A compendium of artworks by more than 290 local, national and international artists, this living archive represents the breadth, quality and variety found in contemporary drawings and works on paper today.
+THE KENTLER FLATFILES are an essential element of Kentler International Drawing Space since its founding in 1990.
+A compendium of artworks by more than 200 local, national and international artists, this living archive represents the breadth, quality and variety found in contemporary drawings and works on paper today.
 The Flatfiles are available for viewing by the public and have become an important resource for artists, collectors, curators and anyone interested in the field of drawing and prints.
 Selections from the Kentler Flatfiles are regularly presented in guest-curated exhibitions at Kentler and in traveling shows.

 A catalog accompanies the exhibition.

 Special thanks for support of this exhibition: Kay Broda, Judye Harris, Janice Watson